nilportugues/php-uuid/README.md

 ## Usage

-Usage is real simple, you can create your Uuid straigt away or under certain namespaces.
+Usage is real simple, you can create your Uuid right away or under certain namespaces.

 ### Without namespacing
 This is the most common case.
 Usage is straight-forward: